googlecloudrobotics/core/src/go/cmd/token-vendor/README.md

 ### /public-key.configure: Customize robot registration

-Status: Proposed

 Configure optional properties of the on-prem robot registration.
+This call needs to be authorized by an access token for a human administrator).

 * URL: /apis/core.token-vendor/v1/public-key.configure
 * Method: POST